skipperkongen/data-science/jq-data-wrangling.md

 ### Projection

-Here we will show how to project JSON data to an alternative structure.
+We can map over a JSON file to project each object into a new object, e.g. one that retains just a subset of the original attributes.

-For example, to retain a subset of the original tweet attributes including some nested structure, we can use a combination of pipes and list comprehensions.
+For example, we can greatly simplify our Twitter sample file by only keeping six core attributes of each tweet.
+Here we will keep only the creation date and time, user id and name, text, list of hashtags and list of user mentions.
+This example uses pipes for the overall projection and list comprehensions for the hashtags and user mentions attributes.

 ```
 jq '. | {